Frequently asked questions about food waste collections

 How your food waste is recycled

-Food waste collected from your brown bin is taken to a local processing site in Stourbridge.
+Food waste collected from your food waste (brown) bin is taken to a local processing site in Stourbridge.
 Here it is composted in an enclosed vessel (a bit like a pressure cooker) and broken down naturally by bacteria.
-A by-product of this process is biogas which is used to create energy and you are left with a rich fertiliser which is used by farmers to help grow more food.
+A by-product of this process is biogas which is used to create energy, and you are left with a rich fertiliser which is used by farmers to help grow more food.

 How to keep food waste collection containers clean

-You can keep your food waste containers clean by lining them with newspaper or kitchen roll.
+You can keep your food waste containers clean by lining them with old carrier bags, empty bread wrappers, vegetable bags newspaper or kitchen roll.

 You can also purchase compostable liners which are available from major retailers.
 Look out for the compostable logo on them that confirms they are suitable and can be processed in the food waste composting/recycling process.